How to stay in love might sound like a silly question.

 And articulate why they are important to you.
 This why you will better get to know your partner and you will create shared meaning.

-We do it by building a culture of apprecciation, fondness and admiration.
+We do it by building a culture of appreciation, fondness and admiration.

 This article gave you a few examples and an exercise on to stay in love forever.